Charles L. Bennett

 Education: PhD, Massachusetts Institute of Technology

-Bennett led the Wilkinson Microwave Anisotropy Probe (WMAP) mission.
-WMAP was competitively selected in 1996 as a NASA Explorer mission, launched in June 2001, and its first scientific results were issued in February 2003.
+Professor Bennett led the Wilkinson Microwave Anisotropy Probe (WMAP) mission.
+WMAP was selected in 1996 as a NASA Explorer mission, launched in June 2001, and its first scientific results were issued in February 2003.
 WMAP quantified the age, content, history, and other key properties of the universe with unprecedented accuracy and precision.
-This was recognized by Science magazine as the 2003 “Breakthrough of the Year.”
-The WMAP satellite ended its nine years of scientific observations in August 2010 and the full data analysis was published in 2013.
+Previous to WMAP, Professor Bennett was the deputy P.I. of the Differential Microwave Radiometers (DMR) instrument and a member of the Science Team of NASA’s Cosmic Background Explorer (COBE) mission.